aws-samples/aws-neptune-asset-management/README.md

 7. Click <b>upload</b>
 8. Upload the provided Neptune notebook <b> < assetmanagement.ipynb> </b>
 9. Open the Jypiter notebook, read the instructions, and execute each cell to build the asset management graph.
-10. Follow the instructions on the Jypiter notebook to complete the lab.
+10. Follow the instructions on the Jypiter notebook (assetmanagement.ipynb) to complete the lab.